hermscoder/hermscoder.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

+##Change log

+### 3.3.0
+- Changing the build folder to be 'docs/' and generating the new version 3.3 hermscoder - blogfolio Emerson Ribeiro 2 minutes ago

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.